-Today is July 19 and the Navigate the Chaos question to consider is “do you resign yourself to the shutting away of life?”
-Those who navigate the chaos choose otherwise and realize the shutting away of life is a sign of giving up on navigating the chaos.
+Today is July 19 and the Navigate the Chaos question to consider is “how often do you resign yourself to the shutting away of life?”
+Those who navigate the chaos choose otherwise and realize the shutting away of life is a sign of giving up.
 Translating dreams into reality requires daily momentum and to give in to the shutting away of life would prohibit even the smallest of steps forward.

 Poets often write about such matters and have provided us with many examples over the years.
 Poets dwell on the specific.
 They concentrate their pen on the slightest of human endeavors.
 Looking inward, poets often speak from the heart and create stories to convey important messages.
 Two such poets that mused on the end of life were Edna St. Vincent Millay and Alfred Lord Tennyson.